Emasculate Meaning in English & Usage 🔍 | 2025

 Emasculate Meaning

-Simply put, “emasculate” means to make a man feel less masculine, confident, or powerful.
+Quick answer: Emasculate means to make a man feel less strong, less confident, or less manly.

 ⚙️ What Does “Emasculate” Mean?